- Updated May 20, 2026

 - Customer trust: End users expect sealed, untouched supplies

-📌 According to standard buyer guidelines, only products in mint, unopened condition qualify for full acceptance and payment
+📌 According to standard buyer guidelines, only products in mint, unopened condition meet current buyer eligibility requirements.

 What Happens If You Send Open Boxes Anyway?